 Moreover, Paul’s seeming indifference toward the plight of Israel, an indifference some construe as animosity, will be more and more problematic for him when it is better publicized.

-Of course, conservatives could think about Gov. Rick Perry, a staunch supporter of the right to keep and bear arms without nuances, a man who loves our military, despises big government, and understands that our enemies attacked us on 9/11 because they hate us: and that
+Of course, conservatives could think about Gov. Rick Perry, a staunch supporter of the right to keep and bear arms without nuances, a man who loves our military, despises big government, and understands that our enemies attacked us on 9/11 because they hate us: and that they hate us because the heritage of our Judeo-Christian culture is freedom.

 When Perry entered the race, he proved he had the capacity to rally grassroots supporters in a way that none before him, save Gov. Sarah Palin, had been capable of doing.
 He has flaws, and I have not been shy about highlighting those when they came to my attention.
 However, he is consistently pro-life, pro-marriage, pro-God, and pro-states’ rights.
 When talking to friends about Perry I’ve said, “He never met a tax cut he didn’t like.”
 Does he debate well?
 Who cares.
 Honestly, the debates have proven to be almost fixed, as the moderators give more time to their favorites or those they consider front-runners, and that effectively shuts out others (Perry included).
 Besides, I’m looking for a Commander-in-Chief not a debater-in-chief.